Insulin and Other Diabetes Medications: The Benefits of Early Treatment

 Many people who have had type 2 diabetes for 10 or more years no longer make enough of their own insulin to meet their body's needs.

 What is insulin?
 Insulin is the oldest and most widely used blood glucose-lowering medicine to manage diabetes.
-It's very effective at lowering blood glucose, and there's no maximum dose.
-If you live long enough with type 2 diabetes, you will likely need to take insulin because your beta cell function simply wears out over time.
+It's very effective at lowering blood sugar, and there's no maximum effective dose.
+If you live long enough with type 2 diabetes, you will likely need to take insulin because your beta-cell function simply wears out over time.
 A C-peptide lab test can reveal how much of your beta-cell function remains.
 "If it's time for you to start taking insulin, don't delay," Valentine says.
 "Keep in mind, your beta cells have failed; you haven't."

-"Insulin carries an outdated stigma that you must have a 'bad case' of diabetes if you need it," says Richard Ruth, who has had type 2 diabetes for more than 10 years.
-Richard began taking insulin three years ago.
+"Insulin carries an outdated stigma that you must have a 'bad case' of diabetes if you need it," says Richard Ruth, who has had type 2 diabetes for several decades.
+Richard began taking insulin nearly 10 years ago.
 He started with long-acting insulin before bed, and over several months he and his provider realized Richard also needed to take insulin before each meal.

-Insulin isn't the only blood glucose-lowering medication.
+Insulin isn't the only blood glucose-lowering medication available today.
 Since 1995, with the approval of metformin in the United States, several new blood glucose-lowering medications have been approved by the U.S. Food and Drug Administration.
 And there are more on the way.